Hundreds of migrants set off from Honduras toward US border - NewsBreak

 Hundreds of migrants set off from Honduras toward US border

-SAN PEDRO SULA, Honduras — (AP) — Some 600 migrants hoping to reach the United States set off in a caravan Saturday from the northern Honduran city of San Pedro Sula.
+Some 600 migrants hoping to reach the United States set off in a caravan Saturday from the northern Honduran city of San Pedro Sula

 Shortly after dawn, they set out walking toward the Guatemalan border in hopes that travelling in a group would be safer or cheaper than trying to hire smugglers or trying on their own.
 A smaller second group soon joined.